JHyeon0915/JHyeon0915/README.md

 * The stress management app
 * Enable users to discover unaware emotions and stress through daily voice diary
-* If you are interesed in more about this...: https://github.com/Solution-Challenge-stress-solution
+* If you are interested in more about this...: https://github.com/Solution-Challenge-stress-solution

 <h3>Route Master V1</h3>

 * The integrated travel web application
-* Provide information of activities and real time recommendations with a budget split function on a time and date based view
+* Provide information of activities and real-time recommendations with a budget split function on a time and date based view
-* If you are interesed in more about this...: https://github.com/route-master
+* If you are interested in more about this...: https://github.com/route-master

 <h2> 📫 How to reach me: </h2>